butla/PyDAS/README.md

 * Running `./build_for_cf.sh` will generate `requirements.txt` that can be used to deploy the app.

 ## TODO (optional):
+1. Use diff_cover's diff-quality to pick fail on a new pylint error?
 1. Extract a general configuration parsing solution.
 1. Add a script to run locally with Docker, environment and Mountebank mocks.
 1. All addresses should be HTTPS.